UQ-PAC/BASIL/docs/development/interpreter.md

 ### Resource Limit

-This kills the interpreter in an error state once a specified instruction count is reached.
+This kills the interpreter in an error state once a specified instruction count is reached, to avoid the interpreter running forever on infinite loops.

 It can be used simply with the function `interptretRLimit`, this automatically ignores the initialisation instructions.